a-maffei/insurance-terms/README.md

 - Refactoring: review the main data structure to see if I can make the app more efficient (for example, consider switching from array to Map for the glossary)
 - Refactoring: split the styling into different components instead of one single file-making it more organized, readable, and manageable
-- Feature: build specific pages for each glossary term, to interlink with other resources on the Feather website (all good for SEO)
+- Feature: build specific pages for each glossary term, to interlink with other resources on the Feather website (good for SEO)

 ## Acknowledgements